lpinca/shopify-token/README.md

 - `nonce` - An optional string representing the nonce.
 If not provided it will be generated automatically.
 - `accessMode` - An optional string dictating the API access mode.
-If not provided it will use offline mode.
+If not provided the access mode defined by the `accessMode` constructor option will be used.

 #### Return value